stefanieschneider/unstruwwel/README.md

 This R package provides means to detect and parse historic dates, e.g., to ISO 8601:2-2019.
-It automatically converts language-specific verbal information, e.g., “1st half of the 19th century,” to its standardized numerical counterparts, e.g., “1801-01-01/1850-12-31.”
+It automatically converts language-specific verbal information, e.g., “1st half of the 19th century,” into its standardized numerical counterparts, e.g., “1801-01-01/1850-12-31.”
 The package follows the recommendations of the MIDAS (Marburger Informations-, Dokumentations- und Administrations-System), see, e.g.,